FullByte/FullByte.github.io/docs/tech/tools/video/youtube-dl.md

 | Download      | <https://github.com/ytdl-org/youtube-dl/releases> |
 | Install       | choco install youtube-dl                          |

+As an alternative it is possible to swap youtube-dl with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+This should simply work in most cases.
+IN case of issues e.g. with "-F" output to give format selection create `yt-dlp.conf` in the same dir as yt-dlp and write `--list-formats-old` in it.

+If the commandline is not appealing to you, try [youtube-dl-gui](https://github.com/oleksis/youtube-dl-gui) which is a cross platform front-end GUI for youtube-dl.

 ## Download Video

 Download to a specific location in best quality: